-• Enter your home without 48 hours prior notice, unless it is an emergency.
+- Enter your home without 48 hours prior notice, unless it is an emergency.

 - Change the locks.

-- Cut off the gas, water or electricity supply.
+- · Cut off the gas, water or electricity supply.

 - Tamper with your mail or possessions.

 - Threaten you verbally or physically.

-If you suspect your landlord might be behaving illegally, or are struggling to negotiate with your landlord, let lain (helphub@) know as soon as possible.
-You are also entitled to help from the town council.
+If you suspect your landlord might be behaving illegally, or are struggling to negotiate with your landlord, the HelpHub (helphub@) know as soon as possible.
+You are also entitled to help from the town council, as well as from Shelter Scotland and Citizens Advice Scotland